-Telemedicine can remove the limits of distance and time.
+Online treatment can remove the limits of distance and time.
 Therefore, it has the potential to reinforce people’s treatment and recovery from substance abuse.
-Telehealth services can improve a patient’s connection to services.
+Virtual substance abuse treatment can improve a patient’s connection to services.
 By doing that, it provides important support when they are away from the medical office and trying to make decisions about using or abstaining from using an addictive substance.
 In-person contacts could then be limited to group sessions or scheduled appointment times.

 Removing the Limits

-By putting telemedicine techniques into practice, we remove the limits of geography, time, and stigma.
+By putting online treatment techniques into practice, we remove the limits of geography, time, and stigma.
 This will improve patient access to addiction treatment services.
 These are a few of the ways:

 - Patients that live in rural areas can get addiction treatment services in their homes or the office of a local medical provider instead of needing to drive long distances.